Our List of Incredible Black Mamas Who Inspire Us

 1. Gabrielle Union

 Gabrielle has highlighted the “Anti-Mom Guilt" campaign since becoming a mother.
 She really works to help us working moms out with the guilt we feel of being away from our little ones and letting nannies step in.
 Using her platform to say, “Hey, I am a better mom because I am able to step away and go to work”.
-I mean let’s face it, she said what most of us are thinking sometimes.
+Let’s face it, she said what most of us are thinking sometimes.

 Gabrielle has also been the MOST vocal supporter of her daughter's recent gender transition.
 As she lifts up her daughter during this change, we see her unwavering support for the LGBTQ+ community and dedication to being a great mom.
-I love her transparency and the message she promotes.
+We love her transparency and the message she promotes.

 2. Michelle Obama